ironcodestudio/ironcode-git-enhancements/README.md

 Changelog
 ------------
+* 20171124 - Remove --dry-run parameter that was accidentally included with git delete-merged-on-origin
 * 20171124 - Add `git delete-merged-on-origin` to delete all branches on remote `origin` that have been merged into `origin/master` ([#62](https://github.com/ironcodestudio/ironcode-git-enhancements/issues/62))
 * 20171102 - Add `git track-origin-same-branch-name` to set the current branch to track `origin/<name-of-current-branch>`.
 This is useful when faced with the "no tracking information for the current branch" message ([#49](https://github.com/ironcodestudio/ironcode-git-enhancements/issues/49))
 * 20170929 - Add `git d-` and `gd-` to delete previous branch ([#56](https://github.com/ironcodestudio/ironcode-git-enhancements/issues/56))